chessntonic/VetClinicManagementSystemAPI/README.md

 # Vet Clinic Management System API

 ## Description
-- This is a vet clinic management system that allows the user to create, read, update, and delete data.
+- This is a simple vet clinic management system that allows the user to create, read, update, and delete data.
 - The data is stored in a PostgreSQL database.
 The API is built using Java Spring Boot and tested using Postman.
 - The API is hosted on the local machine and can be accessed using the following URL: http://localhost:8080/api/v1/